ShahriarAhnaf/GameOfLife/README.md

 # GameOfLife
 Cellular Automata visualilzed using the OpenGL library

-## ISSUES
-FIX THE FREAKING BUG FOR INDEX BUFFERING
 ## 2d Dynamic arrays in thihs game
 - using a block of allocated 1d array and indexing using the index function which takes in (x,y) value

 ## OPENGL GAME ENGINE
 - vertex shaders and buffers to store vertices to draw